w3c/adapt/explainers/navigation-and-content-tools-for-agents-using-well-known-destinations.md

-# WAI-Adapt: Navigation and Content Tools for Agentic AI Using Well-known Destinations Explainer
+# WAI-Adapt: Navigation and Content Tools for Agentic AI Using Discoverable Destinations Explainer

 ## Authors